stablecog/stablecog/src/lib/md/guide/models/ghibli-diffusion.md

 # Ghibli Diffusion

 Ghibli Diffusion is a fine-tuned Stable Diffusion model trained images from the famous [Studio Ghibli](https://www.studioghibli.com.au).
 It is created by [nitrosocke](https://huggingface.co/nitrosocke).
-It is mainly intended anime style images, specifically in the style of Studio Ghibli.
+It is mainly intended for creating anime style images, specifically in the style of Studio Ghibli.
 It is not a general purpose model but it does a good job at what it is designed for.

 ## Ghibli Diffusion Examples